ComplianceAsCode/content/docs/manual/developer/03_creating_content.md

 - `changelog` (list) - records substantial changes in the given component that affected rules and remediations (optional)

 Each rule in the benchmark in the `/linux_os/guide` directory must be a member of at least 1 component.

+Products specify a path to the directory with component files by the `components_root` key in the `product.yml`.